Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 **array.splice(start, end)**

 Delete or insert one or more elements from/into an array.
-I'm going to let you just read that one, it has a lot of functionality [MDN splice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)
+I'm going to let you just read that one, it has a lot of functionality crammed into one call [MDN splice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)

 There are many more methods: fill(), sort(), keys(), values() ...
 Look them up when you need them [MDN array methods] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)